torisetxd/glorioustunnel/readme.md

 The CLI interface is stable, but programmatic usage comes with no warranty as internals might change in the future (the internals are also not properly documented currently).

-Have a look at the [tests](/test/) to get an idea of how to use hypertunnel programmatically.
+Have a look at the [tests](/test/) to get an idea of how to use glorioustunnel programmatically.

-Given that there is no alternative to hypertunnel I figured I'd rather release it early. :-)
+Given that there is no alternative to glorioustunnel I figured I'd rather release it early. :-)

 ## Contributing

 Contributions are welcome.

-We use a [monorepo](https://github.com/berstend/hypertunnel) powered by [Lerna](https://github.com/lerna/lerna#--use-workspaces) (and yarn workspaces), [ava](https://github.com/avajs/ava) for testing and the [standard](https://standardjs.com/) style for linting.
+We use a [monorepo](https://github.com/torisetxd/glorioustunnel) powered by [Lerna](https://github.com/lerna/lerna#--use-workspaces) (and yarn workspaces), [ava](https://github.com/avajs/ava) for testing and the [standard](https://standardjs.com/) style for linting.

 <details>
  <summary><strong>Monorepo cheat sheet</strong></summary>